-St. Thomas Diving Club.
-Based at Bolongo Bay Beach Resort, St. Thomas Diving Club offers stay and dive packages.
+Based at Bolongo Bay Beach Resort, St. Thomas Diving Club offers to stay and dive packages.
 Comprehensive dive instruction, from “Discover Scuba Lesson” to “Emergency First Responder” course.
 7147 Bolongo Bay (Bolongo Bay Beach Resort), St. Thomas.
 Phone 340-776-2381.

 St. Thomas Beaches

-Sapphire Beach.
 The long stretch of beach fronting Sapphire Beach Resort offers good snorkeling, kayaking, volleyball, diving, and fantastic views of St. John and Tortola, especially when parasailing.
-A dive shop offers gear and lounge rentals, and a lively bar & grill hosts a monthly Full Moon Party in addition to live music almost daily.
+A dive shop offers gear and lounge rentals, and a lively bar & grill hosts a monthly Full Moon Party, in addition, to live music almost daily.

-Hull Bay.
-Popular with surfers and local fishermen, Hull is a quiet, out of the way beach on St. Thomas’ North Side.
+Popular with surfers and local fishermen, Hull is a quiet, out-of-the-way beach on St. Thomas’ North Side.
 Although the waves can get high in winter, most of the year, the water is fairly calm.
 Locals also love the Hull Bay Hideaway beachside bar and grill.
 Nothing fancy.
 Just good food, good company, and great drinks.

 Secluded St. Thomas Beaches